Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability: Analysis of Type II error control

-\paragraph{Discussion on our optimization algorithm} We summarize our algorithms and explain some alternative implementations here.
-We have proposed Algorithm~\ref{alg rearrange} and Algorithm~\ref{alg:remove} to reorganize the three subsets $I_1,I_2,I_3$ in Algorithm~\ref{alg structure} into another partition $J_1,J_2,J_3$ of $\{1,2,...,n\}$ so that an upper bound of $\lambda_2$ is guaranteed.
-The subroutine Algorithm~\ref{alg partition} partitions each of $J_1,J_2,J_3$ into small subsets and strictly restricts the sum of component $a$ in each subset.
-In fact, the only condition required for quantity~\ref{optimization objective: final form} to be a well approximation of objective~\ref{optimization objective for alg} is that $\sum_{i}\frac{1}{\vert S_{i}\vert}(\sum_{j\in S_i}a_j)^{2}$ must be well bounded.
-An alternative implementation of Algorithm~\ref{alg partition} is that, in each of $J_1,J_2,J_3$, we randomly choose $\Omega(n^{0.5+\epsilon})$ elements to each $S_{i}$.
-While this implementation is not well theoretically guaranteed, it can be fine when the tail of $X-H^{Z}X$ is not too heavy.
-The detail is shown in Algorithm~\ref{alg partition random}.
+\paragraph{Discussion on our optimization algorithm} We now summarize our algorithms and discuss the alternative implementation.
+In Algorithm~\ref{alg structure}, we introduced Algorithm~\ref{alg rearrange} and Algorithm~\ref{alg:remove} to reorganize the three initial subsets $I_1, I_2, I_3$ into a new partition $J_1,J_2,J_3$ of $\{1,2,...,n\}$ so that an upper bound of $\lambda_2$ is guaranteed.
+The subroutine Algorithm~\ref{alg partition} further partitions each of $J_1, J_2, J_3$ into small subsets while imposing strict control on the sum of the $a$-component within each subset.
+In fact, the only condition required for the quantity in \eqref{optimization objective: final form} to serve as a valid approximation of the objective in \eqref{optimization objective for alg} is that $\sum_{i}\frac{1}{\vert S_{i}\vert}(\sum_{j\in S_i}a_j)^{2}$ must be well bounded.
+An alternative implementation of Algorithm~\ref{alg partition} proceeds by randomly selecting $\Omega(n^{0.5+\epsilon})$ elements from each of $J_1, J_2, J_3$ to form each $S_i$.
+Although this approach lacks theoretical guarantees, it performs adequately in practice when the tail of $X - H^{Z}X$ is not excessively heavy.
+The details of this randomized variant are provided in Algorithm~\ref{alg partition random}.